When should I take the ACT or SAT?

-Colleges expect students to take the SAT more than once.
+Colleges expect students to take the ACT or SAT more than once.
 Don’t panic that schools may see your lower scores; they are looking for and focus on your best score.
 Colleges will determine your best score in one of two ways:

 Can I keep taking the SAT until I get the score I want?

 Taking the test over and over will not increase your score.
 Before you take the SAT for a third or fourth time you should change your preparation strategy — take a prep course or refresher, study new material, or implement a new approach.
 With proper preparation, it may be a good idea to re-take the SAT if you were unhappy with your previous scores.

 When I sign up to take the test they ask for four college or scholarship codes.
 I’m not sure where I will apply; should I send scores?

 When registering for the SAT or ACT students are given four score reports which can be sent to any college or scholarship program.
 These reports must be requested when registering for the test.
 Additional score reports requested later at an additional cost.

 Unless you are a high school senior who knows every school to which you will apply AND you need the scores sent immediately, most students choose not to use the four reports included with their exam registration.
 This allows you the freedom to see your results and decide when or if you want to send that score to the schools on your list.

 I’m on reduced lunch at school.
 Is there a discount on SAT/ ACT registration fees?

 Students who qualify for free or reduced lunch can receive a fee waiver to cover the cost of testing.
 Students who use a fee waiver to take the SAT/ Act qualify for three waivers of college application fees.
 See your high school guidance counselor for more information.